Abstract

 • In the stationary in relation to the space “Earth-centered inertial coordinate system” (the ECI frame of reference).

-Therefore, the observer-1, situated in the stationary (in relation to the surrounding space) frame of reference, will measure the speed of the electromagnetic signal (the light beam) and will confirm again that it is equal to cvacuum (the speed of light in vacuum):
+Therefore, observer-1, situated in the stationary (in relation to the surrounding space) frame of reference, will measure the speed of the electromagnetic signal (the light beam) and will confirm again that it is equal to cvacuum (the speed of light in vacuum):

 • In the frame of reference, related to the Earth’s surface: